 Medicare Special Enrollment Periods (SEPs)

-Special Enrollment Periods allow Medicare members to make changes to their coverage outside of normal enrollment periods.
+Special Enrollment Periods (SEPs) allow Medicare members to make changes to their coverage outside of normal enrollment periods.
 The length of the SEP and the effective date of your new coverage will vary depending on the circumstances that trigger your SEP.
-The plan and ultimately the Centers for Medicare and Medicaid Services (CMS) determine whether you qualify for an SEP.
+The plan and ultimately the Centers for Medicare and Medicaid Services (CMS) determine whether you qualify for a SEP.

 The SEPs in the tables below will allow you to change your Medicare Advantage Plan, Medicare Drug Plan, or both.
-The rules for changing Medicare Drug Plans may vary depending on whether you are in a stand-alone drug plan that only covers drugs or a Medicare Advantage Plan that includes both healthcare and prescriptions.
+The rules for changing Medicare Drug Plans may vary depending on whether you are in a stand-alone drug plan that only covers drugs or a Medicare Advantage Plan that includes both health care and prescriptions.

 - Switching from Original Medicare to a Medicare Advantage Plan